-- Must be skill building training for current job, advancement or promotion. - Must start on or after July 1, 2023, and be completed on or before June 30, 2024.
-Partial training cannot be reimbursed. - Training costs must be "reasonable" as defined by market rates and other criteria. - A company may not use its own employee or an employee's company as a third-party training provider. - Each training session must be a minimum of 30 minutes in length.
+- Training must be skill building for current job, advancement, or promotion. - Training must start on or after July 1, 2024, and be completed on or before June 30, 2025.
+Partial training cannot be reimbursed. - Training cost must be "reasonable" as defined by market rates and other criteria defined in the complete guidelines. - Company cannot use employee or an employee's company as a third-party training provider. - Each training session must be a minimum of 30 minutes in length.